 That money can be used for many health-related expenses, but this normally doesn’t include health insurance premiums.
 It may, however, cover:

 Deductibles, copays, and coinsurance

 Long-term care services

 There are many benefits to using an HSA.
 For example:

-- All contributions to an HSA are tax deductible up to the maximums.
-Individuals can put away up to $3,450 for 2018.
-Families can put away $6,900 in 2018.
+All contributions to an HSA are tax deductible up to the annual IRS limit.
+Individuals can put away up to $3,850 in 2023, while families can put away $7,750.

-If you’re over 55 years old, you may make an additional catch-up contribution of $1,000 in 2017.
+If you’re over 55 years old, you may make an additional catch-up contribution of $1,000.
 That’s all tax deductible.